burcuozmen/LIRI-BOT/README.md

 The results will be logged in log.txt file

 ---> DEMO<---
-Please see the Videos on videos folder
+Please see the videos and gifs for the demo